 Use as many herbs as possible when making this crispy tempura.
 They are delicious served before dinner with champagne or a champagne cocktail

-36 pieces of a variety of herbs and edible flowers (such as: small leaves of mint, sage, perilla (an Asian mint), basil, lemon balm, lovage, tender sprigs of tarragon, flat-leaf parsley, fennel, dill, rosemary, blossoms of nasturtium, fennel, sweet cicely, and/or daylily buds)
+- 36 pieces herbs & edible flowers (such as: leaves of mint, sage, perilla (an Asian mint), basil, lemon balm, lovage, tender sprigs of tarragon, flat-leaf parsley, fennel, dill, rosemary, blossoms of nasturtium, fennel, sweet cicely, and/or daylily buds)

-INSTRUCTIONS1.
-Whisk the dry ingredients together in a mixing bowl.
-Stir in 2 1/2 cups ice water; don’t overmix and don’t worry about lumps.
+- Whisk the dry ingredients together in a mixing bowl.
+Stir in 2 1⁄2 cups ice water; don’t overmix and don’t worry about lumps.
 The batter should be the consistency of heavy cream.
 If it’s too thick, add more water, 1 tablespoon at a time.